 One of the new releases this weekend brings us another horror movie in space with an alien creature involved, Life!
 I’d made sure to prepare myself for the carnage of multiple astronauts as they fight this extraterrestrial beast.
 But did the movie pave way for another twist on the genre?
 Or would the film be as generic as it’s title?
 The following review will be spoiler free.

-Life is directed by Daniel Espinosa and stars a solid cast led by Jake Gyllenhaal, Rebecca Ferguson, and Ryan Reynolds.
 The film follows a group of astronauts at the International Space Station who receive soil samples from Mars.
 Upon further study of the samples, one of the scientists discovers some bacteria within the dirt that he quickly reanimates.
 Testing of the life form seems to be going well at first.
 However, once the scientists are forced to prod the being, its intentions quickly become hostile, leading to serious calamity.